miller6028/Mann_Website/content/pages/About/AboutUs.md

 – Dan and Kim Miller

 <em>"Ron built us a quality home exactly how we wanted it in a timely fashion.
 It was our dream home, a beautiful home.
 The build went so well and outside of that we became good friends with the Mann’s and still remain good friends!"</em>
-– Joseph & Jill Ham
+– Joseph and Jill Ham